rionmonster/Glyphfriend/README.md

 drop-down list when you start typing :

 ![Glyphfriend in Action](https://rionscode.files.wordpress.com/2015/01/gif-friend.gif)

+If you want to see Glyphfriend in action and don't feel like building your own project and referencing these libraries, you can check out the [Glyphfriend Testing repository](https://github.com/Rionmonster/Glyphfriend.Testing), which should have the latest version of all of the currently supported libraries.

 ## Missing Something?

 Pull Requests are openly accepted and encouraged.